NAMI National Alliance on Mental Illness

 The CIT is a group of police officers who have been trained to handle situations involving people with mental disabilities.
-When you call the CIT dispatcher make sure that you request that a CIT trained police officer responds to your call.
+When you call the dispatcher make sure that you request that a CIT trained police officer responds to your call.

 Call (435) 627 4300